 But let me rewind a bit for the uninitiated.

 A FitBit is a health and fitness tracker that you wear while you go about your daily activities.
 The FitBit syncs to your smart phone via bluetooth, and computer via USB dongle.
 I wear it all day long, except when I’m in the shower.

-If you are going to be taking your fitness seriously in 2017, you absolutely need a FitBit, and here’s why.
+If you are going to be taking your fitness seriously in 2020, you absolutely need a FitBit.
+Below are

 1. The FitBit Holds You Accountable

 When you get a FitBit you set up your health and fitness goals.
 Your goals are adjustable and you can change them at anytime.
 The FitBit cheers you on (and tells you when you’re getting close to certain goals for the day.